Tensorleap-hub/yolov11/ultralytics/tensorleap_folder/README.md

 </em></figcaption>
 </div>

-Examining samples within this cluster reveals three potential labeling issues:
+Examining samples within this cluster reveals three potential labeling issues, Figure 10 illustrates these labeling inconsistencies:

-- The books in the  dataset are **inconsistently labeled—some are annotated while others are not**, with no clear criteria for inclusion.
+- The books in the  dataset are **inconsistently labeled**—some are annotated while others are not, with no clear criteria.

-- Books are sometimes labeled as **individual** items and other times as **grouped** bounding boxes, creating ambiguity.
+- Books are sometimes labeled as **individual** items and other times as **grouped** items, creating ambiguity.

-- Bounding boxes for **rotated** books tend to be imprecise, often covering surrounding objects rather than the book itself.
-Figure 10 illustrates these labeling inconsistencies.

 <div align="center">
   <img src="/ultralytics/tensorleap_folder/assets/Figure10.png" alt="Description"/>